-In addition to the major programs in French and Spanish, the Department of Foreign Languages offers beginning courses in French, German, Italian, Latin, and Spanish, intermediate and conversation and composition courses in French, German and Spanish.
-These courses can be taken to fulfill the three credit Foreign Languages and Cultures

-CORE requirement.
-Students can also fulfill this requirement by taking courses offered by the Department on foreign cultures taught in English.
+In addition to the major programs in French and Spanish, the Department of Foreign Languages offers beginning courses in Chinese - Mandarin, French, German, Italian, Latin, and Spanish, intermediate courses in French, German, Italian, and Spanish, and conversation and composition courses in French, German and Spanish.
+These courses can be taken to fulfill the three credit Foreign Languages and Cultures CORE requirement.
+Students can also fulfill this requirement by taking courses on foreign cultures taught in English which are offered by the Department.
 Foreign literature courses taught in English are offered by the Department as one of the options that fulfill the Literature CORE requirement.
 These courses make the literature of another country accessible to students who have little or no knowledge of the original language.
 All these courses may also be taken as electives.